What are you entitled to?

 Child Disability Allowance

-All Child Disability Allowance applications MUST be completed by a health professional, be it your GP, a pediatrician or diabetes specialist.
+All Child Disability Allowance applications MUST be completed by a health professional, preferably a pediatrician or diabetes specialist.

-The assessor’s decision is based solely on the information you and your specialist have provided on the forms provided, so make sure you have EXPLAINED EVERYTHING.
+The assessor’s decision is based solely on the information you and your specialist have provided on the forms, so make sure you have EXPLAINED EVERYTHING.

 This allowance is subject to regular reviews – Work and Income will send you a renewal form that will often require a medical report.
 These forms must be returned swiftly or payments of the allowance will be stopped until forms are received and processed.